Virginia Tech® home

 • Unless specifically requested and reasonably justified, proposals of funded projects will be openly shared via this website when the funding is accepted.
 Final project presentations will also be openly shared via this website.

-• Proposals submitted by the same co-PI teams of previously funded projects or related to previously funded research projects will be put in a low priority pool for drawing.
+• Proposals submitted by the same co-PI teams of previously funded projects or related to previously funded research projects will be put in a low-priority pool for drawing.
 These projects will have opportunities to receive funding after all new research collaborations are funded.

 • Program co-directors reserve the right to request additional clarifications on the proposals and decline proposals deemed out of the stated scope of this program.